matsen/ai-at-hhmi/expanded/experimental-design-750-words.md

-DASMs are trained using a precomputed mutation model (green box, Figure 1a), fitting the DASM selection model (purple box) with the objective of predicting the child sequence in phylogenetic parent-child sequence pairs.
-This is a joint optimization between the selection model and the branch length t separating each parent-child sequence pair.
+DASMs (Deep Amino acid Selection Models) separate nucleotide mutation from protein selection in evolution, allowing us to better model evolutionary processes.
+DASMs are trained using a precomputed mutation model (green box, Figure 1a), fitting the DASM selection model (purple box) with the objective of predicting the child sequence in parent-child sequence pairs in phylogenetic trees.
+DASM training is a joint optimization between the selection model and the branch length t separating each parent-child sequence pair.

 ## Improving DASMs for antibodies